NYC playgrounds for picnics and longer park outings

 Use the playground as part of the outing

-The strongest family pages are not just lists.
-They help you decide whether a stop works with a museum visit, picnic, waterfront walk, subway ride, or backup plan when everyone is tired.
+A good family outing page should help you decide whether the playground fits with a museum visit, picnic, waterfront walk, subway ride, or backup plan when everyone is tired.

 Good to know before you go